Philip Dowson PRA (1924 – 2014)

 Arup Associates’ clear and powerful forms also pioneered a way of working in historic contexts.
 The Thomas White Building at St John’s College, Oxford, integrated an ancient wall within its assembly of moulded concrete components, while the conversion of the Maltings at Snape for Benjamin Britten and Peter Pears showed how an existing building could become a top class concert hall.

-Dowson’s personal interests also span art and science.
-He has been a trustee of the Royal Botanic Gardens, Kew, and the National Portrait Gallery, as well as an honorary fellow of the Royal College of Art and the American Institute of Architects.
+Dowson’s personal interests also spanned art and science.
+He was a trustee of the Royal Botanic Gardens, Kew, and the National Portrait Gallery, as well as an honorary fellow of the Royal College of Art and the American Institute of Architects.
 He became a Royal Academician in 1979 and two years later was awarded the Royal Gold Medal for Architecture.

-Since retiring as a senior partner of the Ove Arup Partnership in 1990, Dowson has remained active in many fields.
+After retiring as a senior partner of the Ove Arup Partnership in 1990, Dowson remained active in many fields.
 Between 1993 and 1999 he was President of the Royal Academy.
-He remains a consultant to Arup Associates and is director of design and planning for the 38 acre Battersea Power Station development.